Car hires

 • Car hire quotes are based on the cheapest car hire options from Sydney Airport.

-• The cover level selected for the car hirers is the level that includes excess reduction, windscreen and tyres, since this is covered by all the standalone products we included.
+• The cover level selected for the car hirers is the level that includes excess reduction as much as possible (to zero in all cases except Hertz) and includes windscreen and tyres, since this is covered by all the standalone products we included.

-• Travel insurance quotes are for one traveller aged 35 and the default policy excess level offered by the online quote.
+• Travel insurance quotes are for one traveller aged 35 and the lowest policy excess level offered by the online quote.

-• **Variable excess level increased to $6000 since the basic excess for most car hires (excluding SIXT) is over $5000.
+• Variable excess level increased to $6000 where necessary since the basic excess for car hires is over $6000.

 Which hire car excess cover should you choose?